AGRTP Public and Contextual Theology Scholarship

-The Centre for Public and Contextual Theology (PACT) is dedicated to high quality research outcomes in public and contextual theology and has a history of collaborative research by scholars of many religious.
+The Centre for Public and Contextual Theology (PACT) is dedicated to high quality research outcomes in public and contextual theology and has a history of collaborative research by scholars of many religions.
 A founding member of the Global Network for Public Theology and the Global Network for Christian-Muslim Studies, PACT is committed to becoming the lead centre in the Asia-Pacific region for research at the interface of theology and public issues.

 PACT's research agenda is that of public and contextually informed engagement with issues of national and global significance from a theological perspective.
 Australian or New Zealand citizens or Australian permanent resident are encouraged to apply for URC-PACT scholarships, which are generally for full-time study towards higher degrees by research.
 Further information regarding the Australian Government's Research Training Program is available on the Department of Education and Training website.

 These scholarships are highly competitive, and only applicants who meet the following eligibility criteria will be considered:

 - Commencing a Charles Sturt University HDR program, or currently enrolled

 - Enrolling/enrolled as a full-time student, or in exceptional circumstances, granted Charles Sturt approval for a part-time scholarship in line with the Charles Sturt HDR Scholarships Policy.